Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 18.23.45 UTC
+- WIB: Minggu, 6 Juli 2025 19.53.11 UTC
-- WITA: Minggu, 6 Juli 2025 19.23.45 UTC
+- WITA: Minggu, 6 Juli 2025 20.53.11 UTC
-- WIT: Minggu, 6 Juli 2025 20.23.45 UTC
+- WIT: Minggu, 6 Juli 2025 21.53.11 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: motivational
+Kategori: nature